pubkey/rxdb/docs-src/replication.md

 ```

 ### active$
-Emits `true` or `false` depending if the replication is running.
-For example if you sync with a remote server and the connection dies, this is `false` until the connection can be reestablished.
+Emits `true` or `false` depending if the replication is transmitting data.
+A `false` value does not imply the connection has died.

 ```js
 replicationState.active$.subscribe(active => console.dir(active));